gammu/gammu/docs/develop/python/gammu.rst

       Reads next (or first if start set) SMS message.
 This might befaster for some phones than using L{GetSMS} for each message.

-      @param Folder: Folder where to read entry (0 is emulated flat memory)
+      :param Folder: Folder where to read entry (0 is emulated flat memory)
-      @type Folder: int
+      :type Folder: int
-      @param Start: Whether to start.
+      :param Start: Whether to start.
 This can not be used together with Location
-      @type Start: boolean
+      :type Start: boolean
-      @param Location: Location last read entry.
+      :param Location: Location last read entry.
 This can not be used together with Start
-      @type Location: int
+      :type Location: int
-      @return: Hash with SMS data
+      :return: Hash with SMS data
-      @rtype: hash
+      :rtype: hash

    .. attribute:: StateMachine.GetNextToDo